 While we’re not saying that buying real estate in Mexico is easy.
 As every real estate but there are important things for you to know.
 These things will help you have a smooth and safe experience when buying your Mexican Tulum property.

 The Big Myth about Buying Mexican Property (as a Foreigner)

 Once upon a time, foreign buyers were not allowed to buy land within the ‘Restricted Zone‘.
 The restricted zone is all land within 100 kilometers of Mexico’s borders and 50 kilometers within all coastlines.

 But things have changed with the Mexican government granting property ownership for foreigners by law.
 Allowing foreign buyers to buy property within the restricted zone.
 This policy change makes buying property in Mexico easy and safer than ever before.

-The 2 important things to consider when buying property in Mexico:
+These 2 important things to have when buying property in Mexico are:

 1. Your title insurance policy.